 The Australian Open, which previously offered equal payouts but reversed course in 1995 citing a lack of interest in women’s matches, reinstated its equal prize policy for 2001.
 And, after a lobbying effort by Venus Williams, the French Open introduced equal prize money in 2006.
 Wimbledon followed in 2007.

 More recently, the World Surf League announced it would begin offering equal prize money to competitors this year.

 But prize money is just part of an athlete’s income, and female athletes continue to earn a fraction of what male athletes make in salary and endorsements.
 Only in Alpine skiing, where Mikaela Shiffrin is dominating the World Cup and out-earning men because of it, can you find a true example of a sport with no gender pay gap.
-And even she was not on Forbes’ top 100 list of the highest-paid athletes in 2018—no women were.
+And even she was not on Forbes’ top 100 list of the highest-paid athletes in 2018 —no women were.

-To combat what they called a gross pay disparity between the U.S. men’s national soccer team and the U.S. women’s national soccer team, five players—Carlie Lloyd, Hope Solo, Alex Morgan, Megan Rapinoe, and Becky Sauerbrunn—filed a wage discrimination complaint in 2016 with the Equal Employment Opportunity Commission against the United States Soccer Federation.
+To combat what they called a gross pay disparity between the U.S. men’s national soccer team and the U.S. women’s national soccer team, five players—Carlie Lloyd, Hope Solo, Alex Morgan, Megan Rapinoe, and Becky Sauerbrunn— filed a wage discrimination complaint in 2016 with the Equal Employment Opportunity Commission against the United States Soccer Federation.

 One example provided in the suit was the pay difference for World Cup appearances.
 According to the suit, the men’s team received $5.4 million in 2014 after losing in the Round of 16 of the World Cup.
 The women’s team received $1.7 million in 2015 for winning the World Cup.
 That’s right: winning.

-Other American women have fought and are currently fighting similar battles.
+Soccer aside (if you can put soccer aside after a statement like that), other American women have fought and are currently fighting similar battles.